shrh18/Big-Data-News-Recommender/README.md

 ![alt text](resources/spark-master-apps.png)

-You can acess Airflow flower, which is celery workers user interface.
+You can access Airflow flower, which is a celery workers user interface.
 It is available on [localhost:5555](http://localhost:5555).

 You should see something like this.